In war-torn Syria, secrets and double lives

 Assad is a member of Syria's Alawite minority sect, an offshoot of Shi'ite Islam, and has been supported by Shi'ite power Iran.
 Syria's majority Sunni population has been the driving force of the uprising, and rebels get most of their support from Iran's Sunni Arab rivals in the Gulf.

-"My family are opposition sympathizers but we're from a Shi'ite town that supports Assad.
-If the neighbors knew I had defected to the rebels, my family would be targeted," says the pale 20-year-old fighter, who walks with a slight limp.
+"My family are opposition sympathisers but we're from a Shi'ite town that supports Assad.
+If the neighbours knew I had defected to the rebels, my family would be targeted," says the pale 20-year-old fighter, who walks with a slight limp.

 Ahmed has not even spoken to his family since he fled, hoping the lack of contact will protect them.
 "They don't even know I've been wounded twice fighting here on the border."